 The supply of water from surface and groundwater resources to competing demands is prioritised in Namibia.
-The first is water for domestic purposes (including livestock water for both subsistence and commercial farming) and the second is water for economic activities such as mining, industries and irrigation.
-The water in this basin is largely used for domestic and livestock farming, however it also supports great numbers of wildlife and natural vegetation.
+The first is water for domestic purposes (including livestock water for both subsistence and commercial farming)

+Water-use allocation in the Eiseb-Epukiro Basin Source: IWRMP Joint Venture, Theme Report 2.
+2010 and the second is water for economic activities such as mining, industries and irrigation.
+Gobabis is located in the Nossob-Auob River Basin, but obtains groundwater from the Eiseb-Epukiro River Basin.